BARCELONA FOOD TOUR

 Adding to the neighborhood’s distinct character and charm is its history rooted in Barcelona’s 19th-century industrial development.
 Sants was once one of the city’s economic engines, something reflected in the area’s street names – there’s one honoring James Watt, inventor of the steam engine – and the old factory chimneys that dot the neighborhood, as well as the still strong working-class identity of its residents.
 These days, the old textile factories that made the area famous are being put to use in new and innovative ways, housing an eclectic mix of community-run groups, from choirs to co-op radio stations and even urban farms.

-On our Sants food tour, we will visit many of these neighborhood institutions, both old and new, getting a taste of what life in Barcelona was like before the city became the global hotspot that it is today.
+On this walk we will visit many of these neighborhood institutions, both old and new, getting a taste of what life in Barcelona was like before the city became the global hotspot that it is today.
 After a breakfast of pastries and coffee at a 1934 bakery that does double duty as a dry goods store, we will visit the restored Mercat de Sants – in business since 1913 – and sample what’s on offer from the vendors inside.
 As we continue through the neighborhood, we’ll drop by some of its numerous food shops and restaurants, both old and new, tasting well-loved dishes from menus that change according to the season.
 Along the way we’ll stop at old school bodegas and bars to enjoy some vermut with tapas among the wine casks and at small bakeries and chocolate shops for handmade sweets.

 We won’t leave Sants, though, without a visit to one of the neighborhood’s most unique social and cultural projects, a massive 19th century textile factory that after decades of disuse has been transformed by locals into a bustling cultural center – one that even has its own bar and microbrewery.
-Over a drink and more bites of Sants food, we’ll learn about the history of community organizing in Sants and what makes this neighborhood so special.
+Over a drink and more bites, we’ll learn about the history of community organizing in Sants and what makes this neighborhood so special.
 After all, it’s not every day that you get a chance to go off the grid while still being in the heart of the city.

 Fee includes everything consumed on the walk.
 Some special features: